LAAOUAFIFATIHA/first_flutter_App/README.md

 ## Getting Started
 This project is a starting point for a Flutter application.
-###Istall the tools .
+-Istall the tools .
--install Flutter
+-Install Flutter
--install Android Studio
+-Install Android Studio
--install Git
+-Install Git
 -Put the path of flutter in enveroment variable

 A few resources to get you started if this is your first Flutter project: